aspiers/git-deps/README.md

 webserver and output a URL you can connect to for dynamically visualizing and navigating the dependency graph.

+### Setting up a `gitfile://` URL handler

+If you double-click any commit node on the dependency graph, your browser will be asked to launch a handler for a `gitfile://...` URL which points to that commit within the repository path on your local filesystem.
+So if you configure your browser desktop environment, you can have a program such as [`gitk`](http://git-scm.com/docs/gitk) launch for viewing further details of that commit.
+Obviously this only makes sense when viewing the graph via http://localhost.

+On most Linux machines, this can be set up via something like the
+following:

+    # First cd to the top of this git-deps repo.
+    repo="`pwd`"
+    ln -sf $repo/gitfile-handler ~/bin
+    ln -sf $repo/gitfile-handler.desktop ~/.local/share/applications
+    xdg-mime default gitfile-handler.desktop x-scheme-handler/gitfile

 Development / support / feedback
 --------------------------------